-Drake University has become one of the nation’s top 20 schools for study abroad for doctorate granting universities.
-The University moved up to #19 from #30 for undergraduate student participation in study abroad programs, according to the “Open Doors” 2019 report released by the Institute of International Education (IIE).
-This growth in international learning experiences reflects Drake’s strategic approach to become a global knowledge hub.
-Whether studying in Madrid, interning in Dubai, teaching English in Chile, or shadowing a health professional in India, Drake is preparing students to become catalysts for intercultural understanding and global change.X
+Drake University is one of the nation’s top schools for undergraduate participation in study abroad among doctorate granting universities, listed at #17 by the “Open Doors” 2021 report released by the Institute of International Education.
+Whether studying in Spain, interning in Dubai, teaching English in Chile, or shadowing a health professional in India, Drake is preparing students to become catalysts for intercultural understanding and global change.X

 “We are committed to our city, we are committed to our neighborhood, and we are putting our resources and our competencies to work in a way that is going to lift up the lives of the children of the Drake Neighborhood and their families.” — Drake University President Marty Martin upon the opening of the Gregory & Suzie Glazer Burt Club on Aug.
 23, 2019.